3b1b/manim/docs/source/getting_started/quickstart.rst

 After reading the above content, you already know how to use manim.
 Below you can see some examples, in the :doc:`example_scenes` page.
-But before that, you'd better have a look at the :doc:`cli_flags` and the :doc:`configuration` of manim.
+But before that, you'd better have a look at the :doc:`configuration` of manim.